 In the play by Karen Eve Johnson, Maria Sybilla Merian’s assistant does have a name: Jacoba.
 She is depicted, not as a Native American, but as a slave, born in Africa, and brought to Suriname by a slave ship.
 The play does mention that an American Indian woman (unnamed, not a role in the play) helps Maria Sybilla.
 The artist and Jacoba are the only two roles in the play.
 Katrien van Beurden plays Merian, Esther van Drenthe plays Jacoba.

 The announcement of Johnson’s play on the botanical garden site says (translated):

 Jacoba, a slave, taken away from Africa and knowledgeable about the secrets of the jungle.

 I have some problems with this sentence as a stand alone sentence.
 Many African slaves were originally from cities.
 The seventeenth century Dutch author about Africa, Olfert Dapper, writes that there were then cities in Africa as big as Haarlem in the Netherlands.
 Even if Jacoba would not have been taken to become a slave from a city, but from a village: not all African villages then were close to jungle.
-And even if Jacoba would have been knowledgeable about an African jungle, that would not have made her automatically knowledgeable about the different animals and plants of Surinamese jungles.
+And even if Jacoba would have been knowledgeable about an African jungle, then that would not have made her automatically knowledgeable about the different animals and plants of Surinamese jungles.
 The Maroons who ran away from the plantations did learn much about the nature of Suriname; because they had opportunities for it which plantation slaves and house slaves with their long working hours under bad conditions mostly did not have.
 But the Jacoba in the play is not a Maroon.